What They Do: Computer systems analysts study an organization's current computer systems and find a solution that is more efficient and effective.

 The median annual wages for computer systems analysts in the top industries in which they work are as follows:

 Most systems analysts work full time.
 Some work more than 40 hours per week.

-Employment of computer systems analysts is projected to grow 9 percent over the next ten years, faster than the average for all occupations.
+Employment of computer systems analysts is projected to grow 7 percent over the next ten years, about as fast as the average for all occupations.

-As organizations across the economy increase their reliance on information technology (IT), analysts will be hired to design and install new computer systems.
-Smaller firms with minimal IT requirements will find it more cost effective to contract with cloud service providers, or to industries that employ expert IT service providers, for these workers.
-This contracting should lead to job growth in both the data processing, hosting, and related services industry and the computer systems design and related services industry.
+As organizations across the economy increase their reliance on information technology (IT), computer systems analysts will be hired to design and install new computer systems.
+Small firms with minimal IT requirements will find it more cost effective to contract with outside firms for these services rather than to hire computer systems analysts directly.
+This contracting should lead to job growth for these workers in both the data processing, hosting, and related services industry and the computer systems design and related services industry.

 Additional job growth is expected in healthcare fields.
 Computer systems analysts will be needed to accommodate the anticipated increase in the use and implementation of electronic health records, e-prescribing, and other forms of healthcare IT.

 A portion of the information on this page is used by permission of the U.S. Department of Labor.